eiffel-community/eiffel-remrem-generate/wiki/markdown/usage/configuration.md

 Eiffel REMReM Service **generate-service.war** file should be deployed in Tomcat Server.
 For doing this, generate-service.war file should deployed in directory: _tomcat/webapps_.

-Configuration is done in Tomcat using a config.properties file: _tomcat/conf/config.properties_.
+Configuration is done in Tomcat using a config.properties file:ï¿½_tomcat/conf/config.properties_.

 **NOTE:** in each example assuming the generate-service.war is deployed in tomcat as **generate**.